Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3, Dexterity 13 or higher or the Dueling fighting style.

-* When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss
+* When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss.

 ```
 ```